Real open books and real contact structures: Introduction and basic definitions

 \section{Introduction and basic definitions}

-A {\em real structure} on an oriented $2n$-manifold (respectively $2n-1$-manifold) $X$ with boundary (possibly empty) is defined as an involution $c_{X}$ on $X$ which is orientation preserving if $n$ is even and orientation reversing if $n$ is odd and the fixed point set of which is of dimension $n$ (respectively $n-1$), if it is not empty.
+A {\em real structure} on an oriented $2n$-manifold (respectively $2n-1$-manifold) $X$, possibly with boundary, is defined as an involution $c_{X}$ on $X$ satisfying the following two conditions: \\ (i) $c_X$ is orientation preserving if $n$ is even and orientation reversing if $n$ is odd; \\ (ii) The fixed point set of $c_X$ is either empty or has dimension $n$ (respectively $n-1$).

 Hence, if $M$ is the oriented boundary of an oriented $2n$-manifold $X$, a real structure on $X$ restricts to a real structure on $M$.
 We call a manifold together with a real structure a {\em real manifold} and the fixed point set of the real structure the {\em real part}.

-If a symplectic structure (or a contact structure) pulls back to minus itself under a real structure $c$, such structures are called $c$-real and those manifolds are called $c$-real symplectic (or $c$-real contact respectively) manifolds.
+If a contact structure (or a symplectic structure) pulls back to minus itself under a real structure $c$, such structures are called $c$-real and those manifolds are called $c$-real contact (or $c$-real symplectic respectively) manifolds.
 Real algebraic varieties and links of real algebraic isolated singularities supplied with natural structures are examples for real symplectic and contact manifolds.

 Every closed oriented 3-manifold admits an open book decomposition \cite{alx} and a positive contact structure \cite{mar}.
-Furthermore the work of E.~Giroux points out that there is a one to one correspondence between open book decompositions up to positive stabilization and positive contact structures up to isotopy \cite{gi1} (see e.g. \cite{co} or \cite{et} for a careful discussion and for the definitions of open book decompositions and contact structures).
+Furthermore the work of E.~Giroux points out that there is a one to one correspondence between open book decompositions up to positive stabilization and positive contact structures up to isotopy \cite{gi1} (see e.g. \cite{co}, \cite{et} and \cite{vau} for a careful discussion and for the definitions of open book decompositions and contact structures).